CrossTheRoadElec/Phoenix5-Documentation/README.md

 #### Configuration Parameters - What is timeout for?
 All config* routines in the C++/Java require a timeoutMs parameter.
 When set to a non-zero value, the config routine will wait for an acknowledgement from the device before returning.
 If the timeout is exceeded, an error code is generated and a Driver Station message is produced.
 When set to zero, no checking is performed (identical behavior to the CTRE v4 Toolsuite).

+#### Performance Expectations for API Calls
+Expectations for API are as follows:
+- ~0.3ms per call for any get routines
+- ~0.3ms per call for any set or enable routine that **has** changed since previous call
+- ~0.0ms per call for any set or enable routine where the input **has not** changed since previous call
+- ~4ms for any **successful** Config*XXXX* routines if **non zero** timeoutMs is passed
+- ~*Y*ms for any **timed out** Config*XXXX* routines if *Y* timeoutMs is passed.
+These should be done on robot boot .
+- ~0.3ms for any ConfigXXXX if **zero** timeoutMs is passed.
+These should be done in the robot loop, if at all (generally not necessary).
+Success is not determined since there is no wait-for-response checking.
+- ~4ms for any successful ConfigGet*XXXX*.
+These are generally not necessary.

+The ~0.3 ms time is a limitation of the RoboRIO.
+Many of the functions in WPILib have this limitation.
+For example, accessing joystick information requires ~0.3ms per call.

 ## Software Object Model
 ### WPILib SpeedController/Drivetrain Objects